 Thompson for this idea.

 BOTTLE MOUNTED IN THE ANCHOR LOCKER - Another ingenious idea is to store the propane bottle in the bow anchor locker.
 This is ACCEPTABLE IF the locker is totally sealed from the rest of the boat AND the locker has a drain hole to vent propane fumes overboard.
 You must ensure that the drain hole is NEVER plugged with mud or weeds.
 See Tech Tip B11.
 As an added safety benefit, you should be able to smell leaking propane fumes when the bow is upwind of you.
 Due to the humid conditions in the anchor locker, it is best to use an aluminum tank.

-DISPOSABLE BOTTLE IDEAS - If you decide to use a disposable propane bottle because you don't want the complexity of constructing a vented storage locker for a 5 pound bottle then consider one of the following solutions.
-You will run out of propane one day so carry a spare!
-I presume people store their disposable bottles in a safe place where they can vent overboard but nobody talks about this.
-I would store a disposable bottle outside the hull in case one of them starts venting.
-I have no idea how a retail store is allowed to store pallets of full 1 lb bottles inside when at the same time they hold pallets of 20 pound bottles outside.
+DISPOSABLE BOTTLE STORAGE IDEAS - If you decide to use a disposable propane bottle because you don't want the complexity of constructing a vented storage locker for a 5 pound bottle then consider one of the following solutions.
+You will run out of propane one day, so carry a spare!
+I hope that people store their disposable bottle in a safe place where it can vent overboard.
+Nobody mentions this.
+I would store a disposable bottle outside the hull in case it starts venting.
+I have no idea what regulation allows a retail store to hold pallets of full 1 lb bottles inside when at the same time they hold pallets of 20 pound bottles outside.

 PROPANE (LPG) SUPPLY HOSE INSTALLATION - Having decided on a storage locker for your propane bottle, you next have to consider the supply hose.
 Support and protect it along its full length and you should only occasionally have to check it for chafe.
 This being the case, it should be installed where it can easily be inspected.
 Consider one of the following safety tips: